 Success Using Elizabeth Warren’s 50-30-20 Rule

 Putting any budget into action can sound difficult, especially when it comes to determining what kinds of purchases are considered needs versus wants.
 For example, you might need groceries, but you don’t necessarily need a bag of Doritos.
 Ultimately, you have to make choices in how you categorize each purchase so you don’t exceed your budget categories.

 Using the 50-30-20 rule can make the process of applying those budget categories to your everyday decisions easier.
-Lauren Bowling — the creator of L Bee and the Money Tree, a personal finance and lifestyle site featuring money-saving and budgeting tips — uses Warren’s 50-30-20 budget to live a fulfilling life in a city notorious for being expensive.
+Lauren Bowling — the creator of Financial Best Life, a personal finance and lifestyle site featuring money-saving and budgeting tips — uses Warren’s 50-30-20 budget to live a fulfilling life in a city notorious for being expensive.

 “When I was 24 and living on my own for the first time in New York City, I had no idea what the appropriate amounts were for spending,” Bowling said.
 “I think this is what a lot of young people struggle with when creating budgets.
 If you’ve never been out in the world, how do you know what is, or isn’t, normal or acceptable?”

 Bowling figured it out with the help of the 50-30-20 rule and was able to pay off a debt in excess of $10,000 using this method in just a single year while living in New York.

 “I think a lot of people struggle with ‘savings guilt’ — at least I know I did for a while,” Bowling said.
 “I felt like I had to be saving some massive amount or paying off all my credit cards, and if I didn’t, that made me a failure.
 The 50-30-20 rule not only makes sure you aren’t spending all your money on fun or living expenses, but it also makes sure you are saving something for a rainy day; 20 percent really isn’t that much for debt repayment and savings.”